Particular/MassTransitShowcaseDemo/docs.md

 docker compose -f docker-compose-base.yml -f compose-azure.yml --env-file asb.env up -d
 ```

 This will make the platform monitor error messages for all the consumers in the sample system.
-Upon failure any moved by a MassTransit consumer to an error queue will be ingest and index by the platform.
+Upon failure, any message moved by a MassTransit consumer to an error queue will be ingested by the platform.

 #### Inspecting failures

-Navigate to [http://localhost:9090](http://localhost:9090), or click the `View in ServicePulse` button to see the details on the failures ingested by the platform.
+Navigate to [http://localhost:9090](http://localhost:9090), or click the `View in ServicePulse` button to see the details on failures ingested by the platform.

 ![Service Pulse Dashboard](service-pulse-dashboard-failed-messages.png "Message processing errors summary view")

 #### Scheduling message reprocessing

-Click on the "Failed Messages" button at the top of the page to see all failed messages ingested by the platform grouped by the exception trype and stack trace.
+Click on the "Failed Messages" button at the top of the page to see all failed messages ingested by the platform, grouped by the exception type and stack trace.

 ![Service Pulse Failed Messages](service-pulse-dashboard-failed-messages-groups.png "Failed messages grouping")

-Drilling into an existing group to see the list of individual processing failures.
-Clicking on any
-of the rows in the list shows detailed information on a given failed message in the headers and message body tabs.
+Drill into an existing group to see the list of individual processing failures.
+Clicking on any of the rows in the list shows detailed information of a given failed message in the headers and message body tabs.

 A failed message can be scheduled for reprocessing by clicking the `Retry message` button.